prstrive/UniMVSNet/README.md

 ```
 bash ./scripts/tank_test.sh
 ```
-Note that we use the unimvsnet_blendedmvs model when testing on Tanks and Temples.
+Note that we use the unimvsnet_blendedmvs checkpoint when testing on Tanks and Temples.

 **Point testing**.
 You need to upload the generated points to Tanks and Temples benchmark, and it will return test results within a few hours.